Skip to main content

 Use Unique Identification and Tag Assets

-Once you've completed inventory, you want to tag all assets, which helps you to account for all equipment and supplies.
+Once you've completed the inventory, tag all assets to account for all equipment and supplies.

 Each piece of equipment and supply should have its unique identification number.
 Many large organizations use an automated system to execute this step.